 So what makes living in a gayborhood any different?
 Those of us who live in one are confronted with these social rules on a daily bases.
 We see fit men in underwear campaigns on billboards when we go out or on our drive home, we learn to idealize western masculinity making us constantly strive to appear more manly and less “gay,” and our role models (gay celebrities, pornstars, gogo-boys, etc.) are white.

 However implicit or clearly stated these expectations are, they make us especially dissatisfied with ourselves when we fail to meet them.
-Some of these are less controllable than others, and I see my peers taking to metabolic steroids, botox and cosmetic surgery, and other methods to alter the more (seemingly) manageable ones.
+Some of these are less controllable than others, and I see my peers taking to metabolic steroids, botox, tummy tuck and cosmetic surgery here, and other methods to alter the more (seemingly) manageable ones.

 Does Living in a Gayborhood Impact our Relationships?